 And, here’s what some drivers saw when Uber Comfort beta testing started:

-One day, out of the blue, an Uber driver noticed that his next request for a passenger pick up was called Uber Comfort.
+At first, the roll out in select cities was rough.
+According to one of our readers, one day, out of the blue, an Uber driver noticed that his next request for a passenger pick up was called Uber Comfort.
 It was something he’d never heard of or seen before, so he assumed it was just a fluke, a flaw in the system.
 It happens, no big deal.

 This driver drives a full SUV, able to hold up to six passengers and is used to giving XL and Select rides only.
 He naturally assumed that this ride would be at the same rate as a regular XL or maybe somewhere between an XL and a Select.
 But, as it turned out, once he was finished with the trip, he was being paid less than XL and closer to what he’d get if he accepted X fares.